aabraha18/Cyber-Learnings/README/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting inbound requests to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_
-       -Load Balancers protect a system from potential attacks by evenly distributing web traffic across multiple servers.
+        - Load Balancers protect a system from potential attacks by evenly distributing web traffic across multiple servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - _TODO: What does Filebeat watch for?_
-      -Filebeat collects data about the file system.
+      - Filebeat collects data about the file system.
 - _TODO: What does Metricbeat record?_
-      -Metricbeat records machine metrics and statistics.
+      - Metricbeat records machine metrics and statistics.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.